Varun Innovates

 GitHub Signal

-The core research and platform layer spans HarmonyXR_GazePoseContext, system design work, and experimental XR + AI prototypes for multimodal context inference and practical adaptive behavior testing.
+The research and prototype trail spans HarmonyXR_GazePoseContext, system design work, and adaptive XR interface prototypes for multimodal context inference and practical behavior testing.

-These repos support AI command centers, internal operating systems, and the sites themselves rather than standalone public libraries.
+These repos support AI command centers, team workflows, and the sites themselves rather than standalone public libraries.

 Some repos are not product code.
 They hold books, documentation, personal operating structures, and knowledge architecture that feed the broader lab.